MicrosoftDocs/quantum-docs/articles/overview-resources-estimator.md

 ## Output data

-The Azure Quantum Resource Estimator takes the job parameters, `{qubitParams, qecScheme, errorBudget}`, to evaluate the resource estimates of the requested QIR quantum algorithm.
+The Resource Estimator takes the job parameters `{qubitParams, qecScheme, errorBudget}` to evaluate the resource estimates of the requested QIR quantum algorithm.
 The result of the resource estimation job is printed in groups of output data: physical qubits, breakdown, logical qubit parameters, T factory parameters, pre-layout logical resources, and assumed error budget.

-For more information, see [how the Resource Estimator works](xref:microsoft.quantum.learn-how-resource-estimator-works).
+For more information, see [How the Resource Estimator works](xref:microsoft.quantum.learn-how-resource-estimator-works).

 ### Physical qubits